-- Negative Expected Utility?!!? - Didn't we previously claim that i would be happy to pay any amount up to $v_i$ for the rights? - The catch is that, since the value of the good to each bidder is the same, each bidder cares as much about other bidders' signals as it does about its own - When it finds out that it won the second-price auction, the winning bidder also learns that it had the most optimistic signal - This information causes the winning bidder to downgrade his/her expectation about the value of the drilling rights, which can make him/her conclude that he/she paid too much - This phenomenon is called the winner's curse
+How can this be-didn't we previously claim that i would be happy to pay any amount up to v_i for the rights?

+The catch is that, since the value of the good to each bidder is the same, each bidder cares as much about other bidders' signals as it does about its own.
+When it finds out that it won the second-price auction, the winning bidder also learns that it had the most optimistic signal!

+This information causes the winning bidder to downgrade his or her expectation about the value of the drilling rights, which can make him or her conclude that he or she paid too much!

+This phenomenon is called the winner's curse.

-Of course, the winner's curse does not mean that in the common values (CV) setting the winner of a secondprice auction always pays too much.
-Instead, it means that truth telling is no longer a dominant strategy of the second-price auction in this setting
+(Note: Of course, the winner's curse does not mean that in the CV setting the winner of a second-price auction always pays too much.
+Instead, it goes to show that truth telling is no longer a dominant strategy (or, indeed, an equilibrium strategy) of the second-price auction in this setting.)